newsuk/times-components/packages/slice/README.md

 This should not apply in the following scenarios:

-* Search results list page - these don't display images anyway
 * Any homepage slices
-* This also does NOT apply to when an article page template is missing a lead image
+* When article page template is missing a lead image